xyzwwwww/Assembly-to-Hardware/README.md

 - General Insights - Insights in the area and some important things to remember

+ISA
+- Instructions
+- Memory model (for consistency) - general rules (not hardware specific)
+-

-ISA                                                System level architecture
+System level architecture
-- Instructions                                     - Micro ops
+- Micro ops
+- Actual concurrent execution - implementation layer
+- Caches (?)
+- Hardware interrupts
+- Memory management (la la)

+TBA: Selecting the chunks out of these and why? - la la la